noteed/exploring/README.md

 I set `fullscreen` to false in `~/.local/share/DotEMU/Another World/AnotherWorldUserDef.xml`.
-(For Steam on my T480, which uses NixOS and xmonad).
+(For Steam on my T480, which uses NixOS and xmonad.)

-When launching the game, there is a Steam menu to either view Bonus content, which just opens the directory within a browser...
+When launching the game, there is a Steam menu to view some Bonus content, which just opens the directory within a browser...

 Within the game menu, it is possible to choose low or high resolution.